LuiScreaMed/booth-product-instructions/docs/mr-tushi/index.md

 You've done the installation, it's time to try it out in VRChat.

-- Turn on the action menu, locate the toggle called `Hypnosis Phone`, when toggles on, the phone will appear.
-- Use the hand other than the holding hand and tap on the `Start` button on the screen to start the hipnosis animation.
-- Use the hand other than the holding hand again and tap on the middle of the screen to stop the hipnosis animation.
-Turn on the action menu, locate and enter the `Mr.Tushi` submenu, the toggles in the submenu are for showing/hiding specific models.
+Turn on the action menu, locate the `Mr.Tushi` submenu, the toggles inside the submenu is to show/hide corresponding models.

 <sub>How to Use end</sub>